cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 In some cases you might need to import not only the trait but also the implementation if they are declared in separate modules.
 If `CircleGeometry` was in a separate module/file `circle` then to use `boundary` on `circ: Circle`, we'd need to import `CircleGeometry` in addition to `ShapeGeometry`.

-If the code was organised into modules like this, where the implementation of a trait was defined in a different module than the trait itself, explicitly importing the relevant implementation is required.
+If the code was organized into modules like this, where the implementation of a trait was defined in a different module than the trait itself, explicitly importing the relevant implementation is required.

 ```rust,noplayground
 use debug::PrintTrait;